merikan/homebrew-tools/README.md

 ## gitleaks
 Gitleaks provides a way for you to find unencrypted secrets and other unwanted data types in git source code repositories.

-This is **not the official Formula** from the creator of `gitleaks`.
+This is **not the official Formula** from the creator of gitleaks.
 It is only for my personal use until Zachary provides a official Formula.
-Jump over to github read more about `gitleaks` and don't forget star [the repository](https://github.com/zricethezav/gitleaks)
+Jump over to github and read more about [gitleaks](https://github.com/zricethezav/gitleaks) and don't forget star [the repository](https://github.com/zricethezav/gitleaks)

 ### Install
 ```bash